Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Is H&R Real Estate Investment Trust Growing?

-Over the last three years H&R Real Estate Investment Trust has shrunk its earnings per share by an average of 8.4% per year (measured with a line of best fit).
-It saw its revenue drop 3.9% over the last year.
+On average over the last three years, H&R Real Estate Investment Trust has grown earnings per share (EPS) by 14% each year (using a line of best fit).
+In the last year, its revenue is down -3.5%.

 Has H&R Real Estate Investment Trust Been A Good Investment?

-H&R Real Estate Investment Trust has served shareholders reasonably well, with a total return of 11% over three years.
-But they probably don't want to see the CEO paid more than is normal for companies around the same size.
+H&R Real Estate Investment Trust has served shareholders reasonably well, with a total return of 25% over three years.
+But they would probably prefer not to see CEO compensation far in excess of the median.

 If you want to buy a stock that is better than H&R Real Estate Investment Trust, this free list of high return, low debt companies is a great place to look.